prisma/prisma1/docs/1.3/04-Reference/05-Clusters/01-Overview.md

 # Overview

 Prisma services are deployed to so-called _clusters_.
-A cluster is a hosted environment for Prisma services.
+Cluster are the _runtime environment_ for Prisma services.

-In essence, there are two kinds of _clusters_ you can deploy your Prisma service to:
+In essence, there are three kinds of _clusters_ you can deploy your Prisma service to:

-- **Self-hosted / local clusters**: Self-hosted (or locally deployed) clusters are running on [Docker](https://www.docker.com).
-They are created and managed using the Prisma CLI which governs the underlying Docker _images_ and _containers_ for you.
+- **Local / self-hosted** (using [Docker](https://www.docker.com/)): You can create your own Prisma clusters locally or host them using a cloud provider of your choice.
+They are managed with the Prisma CLI which governs the underlying Docker _images_ and _containers_ for you.
+Follow [this](!alias-texoo9aemu) tutorial to learn how to host your own Prisma Cluste on Digital Ocean.
-- **Development clusters** (based on Prisma Cloud): Development clusters allow to conventiently deploy your Prisma service to the web without the overhead of configuring your own cluster.
-Note that development clusters have certain limitations, such as rate limiting of incoming requests and an upper bound in storage capacity (see the info box below for further info).
+- **Development clusters** ([Prisma Cloud](https://www.prismagraphql.com/cloud)): Prisma Cloud offers free development clusters which you can use for learning, prototyping and development.
+Note that when deployed to a development cluster, your services will be rate limited and have an upper bound in storage capacity (see the info box below for further info).
+- **Private clusters** ([Prisma Cloud](https://www.prismagraphql.com/cloud)): A private cluster is connected to your own database which you're provisioning when initially setting up the cluster.

-For the vast majority of use cases, **self-hosted clusters are the preferred option to deploy Prisma services**.
-This chapter explains how to create and manage your own self-hosted clusters.
+For production use cases, **private and self-hosted clusters are the preferred option to deploy Prisma services**.
+This chapter is about self-hosted clusters, you can learn more about Prisma Cloud [here](!alias-fae2ooth2u).

 <InfoBox>